gutenbergtools/gutenbergsite/site/help/new_website.md

 ## Known issues and "TO DO" items

 ### Functionality issues
 1. Roboting not working properly.
 URLs such as http://www.gutenberg.org/robot/harvest?filetypes[]=txt sometimes work, and sometimes generate a 500 server error.
 This might be a missing package on one of the back end servers.
+Status: Checking with sysadmins.
 2. Breadcrumbs broken.
 The author link is not "live" in an eBook's landing page.
 For example, in https://www.gutenberg.org/ebooks/63051 the "38 by Theodore Roosevelt" should be a link to that author's page, but is not live.
+Status: CSS issue.
+There is an oversized block (containing "download" this ebook) covering the rightmost breadcrunb that is blocking the mouse events.
-3. Similarly to breadcrumbs, the author links should be live in search results like this: https://www.gutenberg.org/browse/authors/d#a130 (i.e., "Dreiser, Theodore" should link to a search for that author's books).
+3. The author links should be live in search results like this: https://www.gutenberg.org/browse/authors/d#a130 (i.e., "Dreiser, Theodore" should link to a search for that author's books).
+Status: Checking the nightly program that generates 'browse' items.
 4. "Authors" match in search yields 404.
-For example, from this page: https://www.gutenberg.org/ebooks/search/?query=a.roosevelt&submit_search=Go%21 the "Authors" link (top left) should list all Roosevelts, but instead give a 404 at https://www.gutenberg.org/ebooks/authors/search/?query=a.roosevelt
+For example, from this page: https://www.gutenberg.org/ebooks/search/?query=a.roosevelt&submit_search=Go%21 the "Authors" link (top left) should list all Roosevelts, but instead give a 404 at https://www.gutenberg.org/ebooks/authors/search/?query=a.roosevelt .
+Status: This is a template error in autocat3, being investigated.
 5. "Titles" have the same issue as #4.
+Same status.
 6. Bookshelf editing is not currently available.
 Bookshelves only have older entries.
 Most bookshelves had not been updated recently anyway, and we hope to add bookshelf editing capabilities soon.
+Status: Under development.

 ### Content issues
 1. Revise the Volunteer's FAQ (currently in "the attic" since it was outdated). **Status: The Whitewashers team is looking into this.**